-In SAW welding process, the welding flux protects the arc and molten puddle from the air.
-A part of the flux melts, solidifies and forms a slag on the weld bead.
+In the SAW welding process, the welding flux protects the arc and molten puddle from the air.
+A part of the flux melts, solidifies, and forms a slag on the weld bead.
 After welding, the rest of the welding flux is recovered and recycled, and the slag is removed.
-The welding flux also improves the arc stability and electrical conductivity.
-Additionally, the alloying elements of the flux improve the weld metallurgy.
+The welding flux also improves arc stability and electrical conductivity.
+Additionally, the alloying elements of the flux improve the welding metallurgy.

 “SAW process is really the best fit for thick plates, simple and long welds such as circumferential and longitudinal welds.
 SAW welding process has high efficiency, quality, and operational reliability.”, explains Jari Tervolin, PEMA Welding Engineer.

 Besides the good weld quality and high reliability and functionality, SAW welding process is also an ergonomic and safe process for the operator: the welding flux does not only protect the arc and molten puddle, it also protects the operator – there is no need to wear a mask.
 SAW welding process does not expose the operator’s eyes or skin to radiation, and there are no harmful welding fumes.

 SAW welding process in the wind energy industry